BeanBoi24/BeanBoi24/README.md

-- 👋 Hi, I’m @BeanBoi24
+- 👋 Hi, I’m @BeanBoi24.
-- 👀 I’m interested in NFT's, crypto and E-Commerce.
+- 👀 NFT's, Crypto n Coding.
-- 🌱 I’m currently learning NFT's and understanding stuff like coding and web3.
+- 👨‍💻 Python coder in the making.
-- 📫 How to reach me BeanBoi24 on Twitter
+- 📫 BeanBoi24 on Twitter.
--